finance calculator

 Deep dive

-This 1099 vs W-2 take-home calculator compares contractor and employee compensation by factoring rate/hours, expenses, self-employment tax, income tax, and benefits replacement.
+This 1099 vs W‑2 take‑home calculator compares contractor and employee compensation by incorporating salary, employer benefits, contractor rates, hours, deductible expenses, approximate self‑employment and income taxes, and the cost of replacing benefits as a contractor.

 FAQs